chadepl/chadepl.github.io/site/content/post/hello_world.md

 +++
 title = "Hello World"
-date = 2020-12-30T22:16:36-05:00
+date = 2021-01-10T00:00:00-00:00
 draft = false
 toc = false
 backtotop = false
 disable_comment = true
+katex = true
+markup = "mmark"
 +++

-When getting to know a new programming language, the first thing most developers try to do is to make these two words appear on the screen of the computer.
-In my case, this small, innocent-looking, program is often all I need to get hooked into a new language, giving me a glimpse of what it might be possible to do with it.
+When trying out a new programming language for the first time, a common tradition in the software development word is to make the words "Hello World" appear on the screen.
+In my case, this small program is often all I need to get hooked into a new language, giving me a glimpse of what it might be possible to do with it.
 To keep the tradition alive, I will start this blog, my personal corner of the internet, with the same two words:

 Hello World!

-Even though the idea of having a space to write more casually had been in my mind for a long time, I had not done it because of how hard and time consuming I found it to express my thoughts.
-Despite this, in the past few years, I have put a big effort in trying to improve my writing.
-This made me realize that it is possible to get better at untangling and writing down one's thoughts.
-Not only this, I have discovered the incredible sensation that takes place when one is finally able to do so.
+Even though the idea of having a space to write more casually had been in my mind for a long time, I hadn't done it because of how hard and time consuming I found it to coherently write my thoughts down.
+In the past few years, I put a conscious effort into improving my writing, which made me realize that only by deliberate practice is it possible to get better at this endeavor.

-Having said this, I am pursuing two main goals by maintaining this blog.
-On one hand, I want to keep practicing my writing so I can keep getting better at organizing and expressing my thoughts.
-On the other, I want to keep a log of my thoughts on the topics that interest me.
-This is not only a good excuse for exploring different concepts in-depth "just because", but will also, hopefully, help me recalling information more easily.

-Because of my [broad range of interests](https://www.notion.so/My-Bio-5703274f1d384f1891259293bbb261d5) don't expect the blog to follow a coherent path.
-Instead, you can expect to find posts about food, productivity, technology, software, math, machine learning, health, visualization, computer graphics, and more.
+Having said this, with this blog, I am aiming at two things.
+On the one hand, I want to keep practicing my writing.
+On the other, and maybe more important, I want to keep a log of the topics and ideas that interest me.
+Because of my [broad range of interests](about), don't expect this blog to follow a coherent theme.
+Instead, you will find posts about topics that are currently exciting to me.
+At the moment, this includes productivity, technology, software, math, machine learning, health, visualization, and computer graphics.

-I believe that my level of excitement while writing this Hello World "program" is a good indication of my commitment to this journey.
-I hope you're as excited as I am and that you enjoy what is coming.
+If the level of excitement that I felt while writing this page is, as has been the case with "Hello Worlds" in other programming languages, an indicator of my future commitment to this blog, I believe this will be a great journey.
+I hope that you join me and that you enjoy the upcoming content.
 See you around!